spjtcoi/PRS2024/modules/Day3a.docx.md

 </details>

 <details>
-  <summary>How muany SNPs are included in the "best-fit" PRS explain?</summary>
+  <summary>How many SNPs are included in the "best-fit" PRS explain?</summary>
   Number of SNPs = xxx.
 </details>